Model¶

 - WPPM delegates to the task to compute likelihood.

-- Noise models are passed through so tasks can simulate observer responses.
+- Noise models are passed through so likelihoods can simulate observer responses.

 Classes: